QuentinRa/blog.quentinra.dev/proj/project-management/tools/gantt.md

-# Road to your GanTT
+# Road to your Gantt

 [Go back](..)

-You need to create a GanTT with your tasks, their time, their cost, who will do it, ...
+You need to create a Gantt with your tasks, their time, their cost, who will do it, ...
 So we need to do some diagrams beforehand.

 ## WBS - work breakdown structure